Yankees vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Michael A. Taylor and the Minnesota Twins will square off against Anthony Rizzo and the New York Yankees at Target Field on Monday at 7:40 PM ET, in the first game of a three-game series.
+Joey Gallo and the Minnesota Twins will square off against Anthony Rizzo and the New York Yankees at Target Field in the second of a three-game series, Tuesday at 7:40 PM ET.

-The Twins have been listed as -150 moneyline favorites for this matchup against the Yankees (+125).
-The game's over/under is listed at 7.5 runs.
+Oddsmakers list the Twins as -120 moneyline favorites, while giving the underdog Yankees +100 moneyline odds.
+The total for the contest has been listed at 6.5 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.